verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] Since your mouths are busy can I eat your snacks?
 - [ ] Adding an element of succour to her unyielding presence.
 - [ ] Yeah.
 You help yourself with that leg.
+- [ ] Maybe I'll believe it in 5 years time when it starts to feel real